St Joseph’s Cathedral

 The elements of nature were to provide the next chapter in the history of the Cathedral.
 In 1987 St Joseph’s Cathedral Administrator, Fr Bryan Hanifin, announced that the historic, irreplaceable stained-glass windows were extensively damaged and in need of urgent repair.
 A massive operation saw the windows returned to their manufacturers in England, John Hardiman Studios, where workers took out each piece of glass and replaced the lead.

 New windows were commissioned and inserted in the newly-constructed east wall over a period of years during the completion of the back wall.
 The weekday Mass chapel behind the main altar features the bright Resurrection window, complemented by the more subdued windows of the Crucifixion and Pentecost.
 In the Blessed Sacrament Chapel behind the Tabernacle are windows illustrating the theme of the Last Supper.

-On the other side of the weekday Mass chapel, expressing devotion to Our Lady, are the Rosary windows depicting Annunciation, the Visitation, the Nativity, the Presentation and the Finding in the Temple.
-More than 100 years after Bishop Cani’s arrival in Rockhampton in 1882, the vision to complete St Joseph’s Cathedral was fulfilled by the dedication of Rockhampton’s eighth Bishop, the most Rev Bernard Wallace.
+On the other side of the weekday Mass chapel, expressing devotion to Our Lady, are the Rosary windows depicting the Annunciation, the Visitation, the Nativity, the Presentation and the Finding in the Temple.
+More than 100 years after Bishop Cani’s arrival in Rockhampton in 1882, the vision to complete St Joseph’s Cathedral was fulfilled by the dedication of Rockhampton’s eighth Bishop, the Most Rev Bernard Wallace.